Search by Keyword

 “We’ve written some funny songs – songs with jokes in.
 We think that comedy numbers are the next thing after protest songs.”

 This quote from Paul McCartney from October 22nd of 1965 was in reference to their song “Norwegian Wood (This Bird Has Flown),” which they had just completed the day before.
 While it does have its humorous lines, such as noticing there “wasn’t a chair” after being asked to “sit anywhere,” the song is hardly in a similar category to those by Weird Al Yankovic.
-Nevertheless, it easily became one of the most loved tracks from their groundbreaking “Rubber Soul” album, popular enough to earn a place on their first official US compilation album “The Beatles/1962-1966” (aka “The Red Album”).
+Nevertheless, it easily became one of the most loved tracks on their groundbreaking “Rubber Soul” album, popular enough to earn a place on their first official US compilation album “The Beatles/1962-1966” (aka “The Red Album”).

 The unconventional lyrics are one of the fascinating elements of the song that made it stand out, not so much for their humor, but for their curious interpretation.
 What was the real purpose of John’s visit with this woman?
 What kind of “fire” did he light, as mentioned at the close of the song?
 And, what is “Norwegian wood” anyway?
 Most Beatles fans have their interpretations.
 You probably do too.
 We’ll take a look at what the composers say as to the meaning of the lyrics and see if we got it right.